ADmtr2001/ADmtr2001/README.md

 ## Projects

-Almost all the projects that are here were made solely for the study of technology.
-They do not have the correct structure and clean code.

 If you want to see the code that displays my skills, then you should check my latest project:

 [![IWIX Deploy](https://img.shields.io/badge/-IWIX_Deploy-black?style=for-the-badge&logo=asciinema&logoColor=orange)](https://iwix-store.netlify.app)